TishaMazumdar/using-spotify-api/README.md

 ## Contributing

 Feel free to fork this repository, make your changes, and submit a pull request.
-We're open to your suggestions!
+I'm open to your suggestions!